 This post may contain affiliate links.
 Please read my disclosure policy.

 A few weeks ago while searching for recipes online by Bea Ojakangas, the Scandinavian chef to whom Nigella Lawson credits the processor Danish pastry dough recipe, I stumbled upon a most delectable looking cinnamon pull-apart bread.
 Its creators, Lindsay and Bjork, had taken a class with Bea and learned how to make this “pulla,” which they described as “everything you love about cinnamon rolls in a pull-apart bread form.”

-With that in mind, last Saturday, I made a batch of my favorite cinnamon roll dough, shaped it into a log as described on Pinch of Yum, and baked it for a few friends passing through town en route to an Easter gathering.
-The loaf of pulla stretched from corner to corner of the sheetpan, oozed with cinnamon and sugar upon baking, and required my largest cutting board for serving.
+With that in mind, last Saturday, I made a batch of my favorite cinnamon roll dough, shaped it into a log as described above, and baked it for a few friends passing through town en route to an Easter gathering.
+The loaf of pulla stretched from corner to corner of the sheet pan, oozed with cinnamon and sugar upon baking, and required my largest cutting board for serving.

 Cinnamon Pull-Apart Bread

 - Total Time: 3 hours 30 minutes

 - 3 1/2 cups (446 g) unbleached all purpose flour, divided